liuxuannan/Awesome-Multimodal-Jailbreak/README.md

 <br>
 We've curated a collection of the latest 😋, most comprehensive 😎, and most valuable 🤩 resources on Jailbreak Attack and Defense Multimodel Generative Models.<br>
-But we don't stop there; included are also relevant talks, tutorials, conferences, news, and articles.<br> Our repository is constantly updated to ensure you have the most current information at your fingertips.
+But we don't stop there; Our repository is constantly updated to ensure you have the most current information at your fingertips.

 > If a resource is relevant to multiple subcategories, we place it under each applicable section.<br>